-Maine is expanding access to energy efficiency financing programs in rural and remote communities throughout the state.
-Residents of these communities are dependent on petroleum fuels for space heating, and often live in older housing stock, resulting in high heating costs.
-However, despite having compelling reasons to increase efficiency of their homes, they face additional obstacles which prevent them from accessing financial incentives and loans to make energy efficiency upgrades.
+Maine is expanding access to energy-efficiency financing programs in rural and remote communities throughout the state.
+Residents of these communities are highly dependent on petroleum fuels for space heating and often live in older housing stock, resulting in high heating costs.
+However, despite having compelling reasons to increase the energy efficiency of their homes, they face additional obstacles which prevent them from accessing financial incentives and loans to make the upgrades.

-The Governor’s Energy Office and the Island Institute, along with partners from the cold climate and heating oil dependent states of New Hampshire, Vermont, and Alaska, documented the additional obstacles residents in rural and remote communities face to become more energy efficient.
-The project team developed, documented, and disseminated replicable models that help ‘bridge the gap’ existing in remote and rural communities, so they also can make their homes more energy efficient and lower their energy costs.
-Strategies documented include utilizing local, community-based organizations to educate & promote the programs, as well as using aggregated demand and deployment strategies to leverage the collective buying power of rural residents.
+The Governor's Energy Office and the Island Institute, along with partners from the cold climate and heating oil-dependent states of New Hampshire, Vermont, and Alaska, documented the additional obstacles residents in rural and remote communities face to become more energy efficient.
+The project team developed, documented, and disseminated replicable models that help bridge the gap existing in remote and rural communities, so they also can make their homes more energy-efficient and lower their energy costs.
+Strategies documented include utilizing local, community-based organizations to educate and promote the programs, as well as using aggregated demand and deployment strategies to leverage the collective buying power of rural residents.
 Although the project’s primary goal was to document strategies states are using to increase energy efficiency in rural areas, outreach performed during the process is expected to save rural Mainers approximately $130,000 in annual energy costs.

 For more information about the strategies documented, and how other states can adapt these models for use in their own rural communities, see Bridging the Rural Efficiency Gap.